MarcoMatarese/BlockWorldReinforcementLearning/README.md

 Also the Actions are in a STRIPS-like format (for example, take(0)).

 The agent doesn't know the entire set of world's configuration: in fact, at the beginning, it know just the initial configuration of blocks.
 During the learning, going in others, inexplorated configurations, it updates the Q table.

-Currently in development... that's why there are so many comments!